WilliamRT7/WilliamRT7/README.md

 Did you know?
 GitHub was originally known as Logical Awesome LLC.
 Quite a journey, isn't it?

 Thanks for stopping by!

-Here are some ideas to get you started:

-**- 👯 I’m looking to collaborate on ...
-**- 🤔 I’m looking for help with ...
-**- 💬 Ask me about ...
--->